rackerlabs/docs-rackspace-federation/doc/gettingstarted/add-idp-mr.rst

 Add an |idp|
 ------------

-Cloud customers, use the following steps to add an |idp|:
+Dedicated customers, use the following steps to add an |idp|:

-1. Log in to the `Rackspace Customer Portal <https://login.rackspace.com>`_.
+1. Log in to the `Rackspace MyRack Portal <https://login.rackspace.com>`_.

 2. In the upper right area of the navigation bar, select **Account > User Management** from the drop-down menu.
 Alternately, browse